JustinDiament/PhotoMod/USEME.md

-moving it from the _res/_ directory to the root _/_ directory, then navigating to this directory within a command terminal and entering `java -jar ImageProcessing.jar`, then following the printed instructions to either run one of the example script files, _res/ScriptOne.txt_ and _res/ScriptTwo.txt_, or enter commands via the command line. **NOTE THAT ATTEMPTING TO RUN EITHER OF THE EXAMPLE SCRIPT FILES WILL FAIL IF THE JAR FILE IS NOT IN THE ROOT DIRECTORY.**
+moving it from the _res/_ directory to the root _/_ directory, then navigating to this directory within a command terminal and entering `java -jar ImageProcessing.jar`, then following the printed instructions to either run one of the example script files, _res/ScriptOne.txt_ and _res/ScriptTwo.txt_, or enter commands via the command line. **ATTEMPTING TO RUN EITHER OF THE EXAMPLE SCRIPT FILES WILL FAIL IF THE JAR FILE IS NOT IN THE ROOT DIRECTORY.**